A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Abstract

 \section{Abstract}

-Detecting differences in gene expression is an important part of RNA sequencing (RNA-seq) experiments, and many statistical methods have been developed for this aim.
+Detecting differences in gene expression is an important part of single-cell RNA sequencing experiments, and many statistical methods have been developed for this aim.
 Most differential expression analyses focus on comparing expression between two groups (e.g., treatment vs. control).
-But there is increasing interest in {\em multi-condition differential expression analyses} in which expression is measured in many conditions, and the aim is to accurately detect and estimate expression differences in all conditions.
-We show that directly modeling the RNA-seq counts in all conditions simultaneously, while also inferring how expression differences are {\em shared} across conditions, leads to greatly improved performance for detecting and estimating expression differences, particularly when the power to detect expression differences is low in the individual conditions (e.g., due to small sample sizes).
-We illustrate the potential of this new multi-condition differential expression analysis in analyzing data from a single-cell experiment for studying the effects of cytokine stimulation on gene expression.
-We call our new method ``Poisson multivariate adaptive shrinkage'', and it is implemented in the R package {\tt poisson.mash.alpha}, available at \url{https://github.com/stephenslab/poisson.mash.alpha}.
+But there is increasing interest in {\em multi-condition differential expression analyses} in which expression is measured in many conditions and the aim is to accurately detect and estimate expression differences in all conditions.
+We show that directly modeling single-cell RNA-seq counts in all conditions simultaneously, while also inferring how expression differences are shared across conditions, leads to greatly improved performance for detecting and estimating expression differences compared to existing methods.
+We illustrate the potential of this new approach by analyzing data from a single-cell experiment studying the effects of cytokine stimulation on gene expression.
+We call our new method ``Poisson multivariate adaptive shrinkage'', and it is implemented in an R package available at \url{https://github.com/stephenslab/poisson.mash.alpha}.